 Once you've decided how you want to install Windows, both programs allow you to adjust a number of important settings.

 Run Windows on a Mac with VMware Fusion

-VMware is a little more complicated, as it displays a window with a lot of settings that might seem a bit daunting to first time users.
+VMware Fusion (now in version 12 - read our VMware Fusion 12 review) is a little more complicated, as it displays a window with a lot of settings that might seem a bit daunting to first time users.
 Parallels makes things a bit easier for beginners, by providing a number of predefined options that are suitable for productivity software such as Microsoft Office, or running heavy-duty 3D games, or design software.

 Other options provided by both Parallels and VMware include the ability to connect external devices, such as a hard drive or even Bluetooth speakers to your Windows VM.
 You can also determine how your VM interacts with the macOS on your Mac, perhaps sharing specific folders and files that you need for a work project, or sharing your music or photo libraries.